salvis2/terraform-aws/README.md

   - Enabling HTTPS
     -`basic-jupyterhub-config.yml` should have an https block that is disabled.
 Run `kubectl get svc -n jhub` and go to the external IP for the proxy-public service in your web browser.
     - Go to your hosted domain and create an A record pointing to the external IP above.
-    - Wait until you can type in your hosted domain and get a Timeout error.
+    - Wait until you can type in your hosted domain and get a "site cannot be reached" / "took too long to respond" error.
+This error currently indicates the correct behavior that the IP address is linked to the domain, but the connection isn't established on JupyterHub's end and thus times out (I think).
     - Go back into `basic-jupyterhub-config.yml` and comment out the `enabled: false` line.
     - Uncomment the four lines below (hosts, your hosted domain, letsencrypt, and contactEmail)
     - Re run the `helm upgrade` command as above.